-Moroccan-British photographer Hassan Hajjaj's series The Path is currently on show at Nottingham's New Art Exchange, and boy does it look to be a colourful, dynamic show that examines everyday objects, brand logos and more to consider the meanings of culture and cultural identity in an increasingly globalised world.
+In his colourful and dynamic new series, The Path, Moroccan-British photographer Hassan Hajjaj examines everyday objects, brand logos and more to consider the meaning of culture and cultural identity in an increasingly globalised world.

-It's a hugely vibrant show, with every colour oft he rainbow jostling alongside the Sprite cans and tomato tins Hajjaj works into his picture frames.
+It's a hugely vibrant exhibition, with every colour of the rainbow jostling alongside the Sprite cans and tomato tins Hajjaj works into his picture frames.

-For this Nottingham-based show, Hajjaj was commissioned to produce a portrait of a resident from the city, inspired by the artist’s My Rockstars series and his ongoing celebrations of everyday people in his work.
-The Everyday Superstars project encouraged local people to nominate remarkable individuals from the city, such as those campaigning for social change, supporters of young people or those who have found accomplishment in the face of adversity.
-The Everyday Superstars winner, Nadia Latoya Higgins, was selected by a panel of young people and went on to be styled and photographed by Hajjaj; with her image later placed alongside his other “rock stars".
+Taking a closer look at his My Rockstars series, Hajjaj was commissioned to produce a portrait of a resident from the city, for his ongoing celebrations of everyday people.
+Called The Everyday Superstars, the project encouraged local people to nominate remarkable individuals from the city, such as those campaigning for social change, supporters of young people or those who have found accomplishment in the face of adversity.
+The overall winner, Nadia Latoya Higgins, was selected by a panel of young people and went on to be styled and photographed by Hajjaj; with her image later placed alongside his other "rock stars".

 Elsewhere in the show is Hajjaj's Dakka Marrakchia series, in which the artist seeks to portray Muslim women in model-like poses, highlighting the fact they are—unlike many assume—dynamic and empowered.

 Hassan Hajjaj was born in Larache, Morocco, and immigrated to London at an early age.
-Heavily influenced by the club, hip-hop, and reggae scenes of the city, as well as by his North African heritage, Hajjaj is a self-taught artist working across portraiture, installation, performance, fashion, and interior design, including furniture made from recycled objects, such as Coca-Cola crates and aluminium cans.
+Heavily influenced by the club, hip-hop, and reggae scenes of the city, as well as his North African heritage, Hajjaj is a self-taught artist.
+He works across portraiture, installation, performance, fashion, and interior design, including furniture made from recycled objects, such as Coca-Cola crates and aluminium cans.